Diversity, equity and inclusion assessment in America

 - Equity vs. equality

 At United Way of the National Capital Area, we’re committed to the health, education and economic opportunity of every person in our community, regardless of race, gender, income, and ability.
-Click here to see how you can practice and promote equity and social justice within your community!
+Click here to see how you can practice and promote diversity, equity and inclusion within your community!

 Sources used for the DEI Vocabulary Quiz: